 Sometimes when you’re down, all it takes is a lick to the face or a furry cuddle to lift your spirits.
-But what if your stress runs deep, if you’re anxious and nervous to leave the house, and find yourself depressed or even suicidal—can a dog still help bring you back?
+If you can’t own a dog yourself, spending time with dogs via family, friends, or as a pet sitter can give you some much-needed dog love.
+But what if your stress runs deep, or you’re anxious and nervous to leave the house, or find yourself severely depressed—can a dog still help bring you back?

 How Service Dogs Help Humans with Anxiety and Depression